ae-aydin/tseg/README.md

-# Tumor Segmentation with YOLOv8-seg Models
+# Tumor Segmentation for QuPath

 ## Workflow

 1. _qupath-scripts_: Create tiles from annotated slides on QuPath.

 2. _dataset-preparation_: Prepare dataset from all created tiles.

 3. _model-training_: Train YOLO-based segmentation model.